jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

 red: make it fail
 #################################################################################

-* I add a failing test for a :ref:`TypeError`
+* I add another failing test

   .. code-block:: python

     def test_catching_zero_division_error_in_tests(self):
         1 / 0

-  the terminal shows an ZeroDivisionError_
+  the terminal shows a ZeroDivisionError_

   .. code-block:: python

     ZeroDivisionError: division by zero

-  this also happens in :doc:`/how_to/calculator`

 * I add the exception to the list of :ref:`Exceptions<Exceptions>` encountered